-Calling the attention to all men out there!
+Calling all men out there!
 There are tons of misconceptions that have been circulating for a long time where only women can do Pilates.
 Well, guess what?
 Pilates is useful for men too!
-Take this into consideration, Pilates was first built by a man, Joseph Pilates.
-This also served as a training instrument for elite participants for both men and women over 50 years.
-Since men have figured highly as instructors and promoters of the Pilates routine throughout its history.
+Take this into consideration, Pilates was first started by a man, Joseph Pilates.
+Pilates also served as a training modality for elite athletes for over 50 years.
+Since men have been instructors and promoters of the Pilates practice throughout its history.

-Although men have always been involved in the Pilates picture, the flow of the popularity where Pilates has benefited from the recent years has been controlled to a huge extent by a surge of women athletes and instructors, placing some with the thought that the Pilates Approach is more favorable for women.
+Although men have always been involved in the Pilates picture, the flow of the popularity where Pilates has benefited from the recent years has been controlled to a huge extent by a surge of women athletes and instructors, placing some with the thought that the Pilates method is for women.

 Pilates is known as one of the fastest-developing fitness trends around the globe, and men are certainly taking advantage of Pilates’ many advantages.

-More reasons why Pilates work perfectly for men…
+More reasons why Pilates works perfectly for men…

 Many pattern movements are beneficial to men’s fitness.
 These include core strengthening, balance, regular development, and flexibility.
 One of the main factors of Pilates can be useful for men during their workout sessions which sometimes highlight a step-by-step method to muscular growth, such as during weightlifting.